jdreaver/rust-os/README.md

   - Clean up and refactor new `read`/`write` code and write tests.
 In particular, I don't like all of the inline byte/offset <-> block math.
 Put that in some tested pure functions.
 - BUG: Page faults during `mount 2; exec async 2 /bin/primes 10000`
   - New consistent symptom: page fault accessing `0xfffffffffffffff8` on the first `push rcx` after swapping stacks in `syscall_handler`.
 I think `gs:{kernel_stack}` is 0 for some reason.
+    - I see a consistent swap from the first prime task on CPU 0 to the second prime task, and then the first goes to CPU 2 or 3.
+I think when it does the syscall on that new CPU, the kernel stack isn't correct.
+We need to repopulate that when we do task switches I'm thinking.
   - PART SOLUTION: I was sharing Ring 3 -> Ring 0 TSS stacks (RSP0) across CPUs because I was using a single static array.
   - IDEA: Try commenting out swapgs again
   - Is `apic::end_of_interrupt` bad before we swapgs back?
 How do we properly swapgs back to userspace?